 Another thing you should make sure of is whether the influencer has previously worked with competing brands.
 In this case, the influencer may not be a good choice as alternating between two competing brands gives the impression of being dishonest and may indicate that the influencers are doing collaborations for money only.

-Here, influencer platforms come in handy again.
+Here, influencer marketing software comes in handy again.
 For example, on Promoty you can see previous sponsored posts as well as the most used hashtags and mentions – which helps you to quickly grasp the brands the creator has previously worked with.

 4. Influencer’s social media statistics